 A PSA blood test can help detect the underlying cause of prostate inflammation.
 While these tests cannot diagnose prostate cancer, they can be indicative of high levels of inflammation associated with a risk of prostate cancer.
 If high levels of inflammation are found, additional tests will likely become necessary.

 Creatinine and Blood Urea Nitrogen (BUN)

-If the cause of the urologic problem is associated with the kidneys, a creatinine and blood urea nitrogen test can help assess how the kidneys are functioning through a measurement of creatinine.
+If the cause of the urologic problem is associated with the kidneys, a creatinine, and blood urea nitrogen test can help assess how the kidneys are functioning through the measurement of creatinine.
 High levels of creatinine are often indicative of kidney dysfunction, though depending on the ratios of creatinine to blood urea nitrogen, your urologist can likely make a diagnosis.

 Testosterone Blood Tests

 When men face issues relating to erectile dysfunction, testosterone blood tests can help reveal testosterone levels.
 Low testosterone levels are a common cause of erectile dysfunction, and urologic tests can help identify this.